spielhoelle/tommys-assessment-center/README.md

 [Here is the example.](https://www.meetup.com/Node-js-Meetup-Berlin/events/242217963/?eventId=242217963)

+#### READ CAREFULLY, work autonomously, provide for each task 1 commit [(github-basics)](https://gist.github.com/spielhoelle/d64f5d02c4ad23b2d82e37a681d26d47), try to use the class-based aproach

 ## How to start:
+1. fork the project to your development folder
-open `assets/javascripts/index.js`
+2. open `assets/javascripts/index.js`

-#### READ CAREFULLY! - work autonomously - provide for each task 1 commit, try to use the class-based aproach

 ## Tasks:
 1. In `index.js:124` there is a bug in the for loop.
 Fix it.